 The main focus is on art from the Tibetan Buddhist world, with a collection of thangkas and paintings, sculptures in wood, bronze and copper repoussé, ritual objects, wooden bookcovers, furniture, rugs and textiles from Tibet, Nepal, Bhutan and Mongolia.

-Besides art from the Tibetan Buddhist world I also offer art from Nepal and India, especially bronzes, miniature-paintings on paper and textiles.
-A special place is for the ancient art of Gandhara, the crossroad between Mediterranian and Buddhist cultures.
+There is, besides art from the Tibetan Buddhist world, also art from Nepal and India, especially bronzes, miniature paintings on paper, and textiles.
+A special place is for the ancient art of Gandhara, the fascinating crossroad between Mediterranian and Buddhist cultures.

-Astamangala participated at the internationally important Asian Art Fairs in New York (Arts of Pacific Asia Show) and Brussels (Cultures, since 2022 called Civilisations), in early June.
+Astamangala participated for a long time at the internationally important Asian Art Fairs in New York (Arts of Pacific Asia Show) and Brussels (Cultures, since 2022 called Civilisations).

-In late October we are, as every year, at the delightful Tribal Art Fair in the beautiful church De Duif, in Amsterdam.
+Every year in late October, we are at the delightful Tribal Art Fair in the beautiful church De Duif, in Amsterdam.

 for a virtual tour of the gallery, see: A Virtual Tour at Google Maps